raphamorim/ranza/readme.md

 # Ranza

-> The npm butler
+> The npm's butler

-Search all your requires in the project and manages what is missing in `package.json` file.
-Or rather: Search for unidentified dependencies in `package.json` and notifies you.
+Quickly spot any dependency required in the project and not listed in `package.json`.
+And also the other way around: quickly remove listed dependencies that are being used.

+Run whenever you need or use the `watch` command to install dependencies automatically as you write `require`s on your project.

-A ranza **status** commad example:
+A ranza **status** command example:

 ![Ranza Status](docs/images/status.gif)